google/fonts/.github/ISSUE_TEMPLATE/3_font-bug.md

 ---

-Specify the font name in title with a short description of the bug.
+[DELETE THIS PARAGARPH: Specify the font name in the issue title now, then add a short description of the bug here.
-Please report any issue related to Noto fonts [here](https://notofonts.github.io/reporter.html).
+If this is about any Noto font, please go to https://notofonts.github.io/reporter.html instead.
-Report any issue with Google Icon/Symbols [here](https://github.com/google/material-design-icons)
+If this is about Google Fonts' Material Symbols icon font, go to https://github.com/google/material-design-icons instead.]

 **Describe the bug**

-A clear and concise description of what the bug is.
+[DELETE THIS LINE: A clear and concise description of what the bug is.]

 **To Reproduce**

-Steps to reproduce the behavior.
+[DELETE THIS LINE: Steps to reproduce the behavior.]

 **Expected behavior**

-A clear and concise description of what you expected to happen.
+[DELETE THIS LINE: A clear and concise description of what you expected to happen.]

 **Screenshots**

-If applicable, add screenshots to help explain your problem.
+[DELETE THIS LINE: If applicable, add screenshots to help explain your problem.]

 **Additional context**

-Add any other context about the problem here (OS version, browser, printer…)
+[DELETE THIS LINE: Add any other context about the problem here (OS version, browser, printer…), and remember to specify the font name in the issue title now]